 - Chill the logs in the freezer for 10 minutes to firm up, or in the refrigerator if waiting longer before serving.
 The chilling will make them easier to slice and create cleaner cuts without everything oozing out.

 - When ready to serve, use a serrated knife to cut the log into half inch rounds (or as thick/thin as preferred).
 Discard the ends where the log is hollow (or snack on them!).
 Sprinkle with chili powder if desired for more color.
-Serve immediately.
+Serve chilled.

 This was a hit!!